48th Parliament of Australia: Prior to sitting

 The 2025 Australian federal election, held on 3 May, resulted in a historic landslide victory for the Australian Labor Party (ALP) under Prime Minister Anthony Albanese.
 Labor secured 94 seats in the House of Representatives, growing their parliamentary majority and achieving the largest number of seats won by the party at the federal level in its history.
 The result exceeded almost all published opinion polling, which had predicted either a smaller majority for the Labor government or a hung parliament.
-It was the fourth time in history that a party or coalition secured 90 or more seats in a federal election—the last instance being in 2013.
+It was the fourth time in history that a party or coalition secured 90 or more seats in a federal election — the last instance being in 2013.
 It also marked the first time a single party, and specifically the Labor Party, achieved this feat and this was also the equal largest number of seats won by a party or coalition in Australian electoral history exceeding the 1975 election result and equalling the 1996 result.

 The Coalition suffered significant losses, including the seat of Dickson, held by then-Opposition Leader Peter Dutton, who was unseated by Labor's Ali France.

 A particularly notable outcome was the dramatic decline of the Australian Greens in the lower house.
 The party lost three of its four seats, including the long-held seat of Melbourne, where Greens leader Adam Bandt was defeated by Labor's Sarah Witty, ending his 15-year tenure in Parliament.
 The Greens' only remaining seat in the House of Representatives was Ryan in Queensland, held by Elizabeth Watson-Brown.
 Some prominent commentary attributed the Greens' losses to their policy positions, particularly regarding the Israel-Gaza conflict, and a perceived shift away from core environmental issues, leading to voter alienation in key electorates.
 Other commentary instead explained the dramatic fall in seat count as primarily due to the way small shifts in vote counts can lead to large shifts in margins and seat counts under Australia's preferential voting system, also a factor in the Greens' sudden jump from 1 to 4 seats in 2022.

 Another significant development in the 2025 election was the re-emergence of Clive Palmer with a new political party, the Trumpet of Patriots.
 After the High Court blocked the re-registration of his previous party, the United Australia Party, Palmer joined the Trumpet of Patriots in February 2025, which was modelled after Trumpism.
 The party's campaign featured slogans like "Make Australia Great Again" and policies opposing immigration and gender diversity initiatives.
 Despite spending approximately $60 million on a nationwide advertising blitz, including over $6 million on YouTube and Meta platforms, and sending over 17 million unsolicited text messages, the party failed to secure any seats in Parliament, garnering only 1.85% of the national vote.
-Following this defeat, Palmer announced his retirement from politics, citing his age and a desire to focus on philanthropic efforts.
+Following this defeat, Palmer announced his retirement from politics.